life-at-the-frontier/validation-exercise/private-docs/report/report.md

 We use the boundaries detection algorithm to create three maps (A, B, and C) of the same geographical area.
 The maps are ranked in order of how much they reflect sharp community boundaries (according to the algorithm, A > B > C).
 The maps then form the basis of our validation exercise with human participants.

-The study was designed to be a multi-site trial across six communities in the UK, Norway and Sweden.
+The study was originally designed to be a multi-site trial across six communities in the UK, Norway and Sweden.
 In each site, particiants would be recruited from experts and residents from the local community.
 Participants are given a discrete choice given a pair of maps (e.g. map A and B, C and B etc) and asked to pick which map represents more defined community borders.
 Each participant is given three pair sets to complete.
 The pair sequence shown to particiants (and the order of maps within each pair) are randomised.
 The exercise is conducted as part of a longer semi-structured qualitative interview.
 The exercise is given at either the beginning or end of the interview (depending on whether experts or residents).

 For each map pair, there is agreement if participants choose the map with sharper boundaries (as defined by the algorithm, e.g. A over B).
 Our test statistic is the rate of agreement: under the null hypothesis the agreement rate is 50 percent.

-Due to implementation issues, we were only able to collect data from one site.
+Due to implementation issues, we were only able to collect data from one site: Rotherham, UK.
 This leads to less statistical power than anticipated in the original protocol (e.g. lower likelihood of rejecting the null hypothesis).
 A study protocol including analysis plan was created before data collection @zhangDiscreteChoiceExperiment.

 # Methods

 ## Study setting

 The study is carried out as part of a qualitative study with residents and experts living within areas with a high number of sharp community boundaries (as detected by the algorithm).
-In the study protocol, the proposed areas were Rotherham (England), Derry (Northern Ireland), 2 undetermined sites in Norway and 2 undetermined sites in Sweden.

 A number of factors determined the choice of areas.
 First, each city was chosen due to their higher than average degree of segregation, the proportion of foreign-born residents, and the research team's prior links and collaborations.
-Rotherham – a town in South Yorkshire, and (London)Derry in Northern Ireland were selected as two case studies on the basis of literature and conversations with local stakeholders.
+Rotherham – a town in South Yorkshire was selected as a case study on the basis of literature and conversations with local stakeholders.
 As of 2011 Census, 92% Rotherham population was White British; it has a substantial settled British Pakistani population and more recent, i.e. post-2004 EU extension immigration from Eastern Europe.
-While (London)Derry’s segregation is largely along the religion line (Catholics vs. Protestants), we wanted to see to what extent any new emerging frontiers along the migration status and ethnicity lines were visible to residents.
-As such, the selection of two sides with social frontiers was purposeful in order to make the fieldwork more time efficient.
-We decided on the final boundaries of the studied areas after producing maps with social frontiers for Rotherham West and (London)Derry (based on 2011 Census data – add footnote?).
-MZ gave AP a map of social frontiers in each city.
-Finally, AP and expert ZR chose an area in Rotherham with an above-average number of defined community borders and MO and GH in Derry.
+We decided on the final boundaries of the studied areas after producing maps with social frontiers for Rotherham West (based on 2011 Census data – add footnote?).
+Author MZ gave AP a map of social frontiers in each city.
+Finally, AP and expert ZR chose an area in Rotherham with an above-average number of defined community borders.
 The maps used in the trial are centred on the middle of these areas and show border information within a 1.5km radius.
-Ethical approval from the University of Sheffield was secured on 30th July 2021.

-The originally planned timeline of data collection was:
-- Phase 1: Expert interviews (5 x 2 areas - July-August 2021) - online
-- Phase 2: Individual interviews with residents (10-12 x 2 areas - August-October 2021) - face-to-face or online.
-- Phase 3: Focus group interviews, FGIs (2 x 2 areas - November-December 2021) - face-to-face - focus group interviews with young people (aged 18-25) of each selected area; 4-5 participants in each group.
-The fieldwork was disrupted and delayed by travel restrictions during the Covid-19 pandemic, and we decided to focus our resources on the Rotherham case – much more accessible from Sheffield.
-- Phase 1: Expert interviews (5 interviews – 9 September-2 November 2021) - online
-- Phase 2: Individual interviews with residents (XX interviews – 25 October 2021 – XX September 2022) - face-to-face.
-- Phase 3: Focus group interviews, FGIs (??? - September 2022) - face-to-face – TBC as we planned to focus on immigrants in group interviews.

-Table 1.
-Summary of socio-demographic profile of respondents [insert]

 ## Eligibility criteria